 Finally, former Special Advisor to the UN Secretary-General on RtoP, Jennifer Welsh examines the way the UN Security Council has both acted, and failed to act, in fulfilling the RtoP in the 20 years since inception.
 It revisits the original report to identify two key issues for the contemporary ear of geopolitical rivalry.
 The proposed contributions are to be published as a roundtable in Ethics and International Affairs in 2021 with an introduction by Michael Ignatieff.

-Registration will open shortly.
 Registration will close two hours before the event start time.